rreusser/ndarray-transfinite-interpolation/README.md

 # ndarray-transfinite-interpolation

-> Fill an n-dimensional array by interpolation function that define the boundaries
+> Fill an n-dimensional array by interpolating function that define the boundaries

 [![experimental][stability-experimental]][stability-url]
 <!--[![Build Status][travis-image]][travis-url]-->